Forrest J. Ackerman; 1916-2008

 ![]() |

 A fan himself, Ackerman made his greatest mark amassing an astounding collection of books, movie posters toys and Hollywood memorabilia – everything from Bela Lugosi’s ring and cape from Dracula to the golden idol from Raiders of the Lost Ark – which he housed in his 18-room home in the Hollywood hills.
-On Saturday mornings beginning in 1951, the public was invited to tour his collection free of charge, during which he would regale his guest with tales of Hollywood greats such as Vincent Price and Boris Karloff.
+On Saturday mornings beginning in 1951, the public was invited to tour his collection free of charge, during which he would regale his guests with tales of Hollywood greats such as Vincent Price and Boris Karloff.

 ![]() |